reymon359/how-to-live/docs/don't waste time on social media/index.md

 # Don't waste time on social media

-You don't have to avoid all social media.
+You don't need to avoid social media.
 When used the right way, social media is a nice way to keep in contact with the people we love.

-The issue is when you waste your time browsing stuff that doesn't bring you anything positive.
-You just keep scrolling for more and more useless content.
+What you should try to avoid is when you waste your time browsing stuff that doesn't bring you anything positive.
+You just keep scrolling for more useless content, procrastinating.

 ## Quotes